 A very young mom who hasn’t developed maternal skills may act confused or disinterested.
-Some moms start out his way and then figure it out.
+Some moms start out this way and then figure it out.
 Some don’t.
-A disinterested mom may also have been traumatized during the birth if she was, for example, not in a safe place, or had difficulty physically.
-Her hyper-vigilance and nervousness make it difficult for her to relax and lie down so the kittens can suckle.
+A disinterested mom may also have been traumatized during the birth if she was, for example, not in a safe place or had physical difficulty in labor.
+Her hyper-vigilance and nervousness might make it difficult for her to relax and lie down so the kittens can suckle.

 Motherhood can be a challenge for any species.
-Give these moms compassion, consideration, and help if they need it, just as you would for each other.
-Call your local shelter, rescue group, or veterinarian for help if you need it, and remember; even though kittens are adorable, over 4 million animals are euthanized annually in the U.S. due to overpopulation — please spay and neuter your pets.
+Give these cat moms compassion, consideration, and help if they need it, just as you would for any struggling mother.
+Call your local shelter, rescue group, or veterinarian for help if you need it, and remember; even though kittens are adorable, over 4 million animals are euthanized annually in the U.S. due to overpopulation.
+Please spay or neuter your pets.

 Have you ever seen a mama cat reject her young?
 What did you do to help?
 Let us know in the comments below.